CodeWithDevi0/learn-python/README.md

 This repo is basically my Python diary:
 50% experiments, 30% errors, 15% bug collection, and 5% actual working code.
-Stick around — one day you’ll see me automate something impressive (or at least make a snake game).
+Stick around... maybe one day you’ll see me automate something impressive (or at least make a snake game).

 ---